xdjavit0/GEEKHTML/External-LanguagesHTML.md

                 </script>
             </body>
         </html>
-This JavaScriºpt example writes "Hello World!" into an HTML element with id="demo":
+This JavaScript example writes "Hello World!" into an HTML element with id="demo":